Everything PR News

 Creator partnership AI disclosure

-Contracts should address responsibility when creators use AI in producing brand content.
+Contracts must address responsibility when creators use AI in producing brand content.
+Disclosure obligations can attach to both brand and creator.

 Documentation